ProgramCrafter/salsa-iwj-otter/README.md

    much functionality.
 But also because I favoured my own programming convenience and in some cases was experimenting with different approaches.
-In practice, it seems to me that once I'm using Rocket and WASM utilities and resvg and so on, there is not that much to be gained by trying to prune the dependencies of the otter package itself.
+In practice, it seems to me that once I'm using Rocket and WASM and resvg and so on, there is not that much to be gained by trying to prune the dependencies of the otter package itself.

- * wasm-pack

-   This is a wrapper program for various utilities for manipulating WebAssembly files, and their Typescript and Javascript glue, etc.
-   It likes to run cargo and do god knows what.
-I'm not sure it's buying me much over whatever things it runs, so ideally it would be best to replace this with calls to the underlying utilities and libraries.
-But there are some wrinkles, for example, some version coupling requirements that wasm-pack takes care of.
-And to be honest, I'm not sure precisely what it does and understanding that would be a necessary first step to reproducing it in the Makefile.

  * bundle-rust-sources